lf-lang/embedded-lab/src/Line.md

 # 9 Line Following

-The goal of this exercise is to do LF programming using the Pololu robot to execute a specified task, namely line follwoing, where the robot detects the line and follows the line until it reaches the end of line.
+The goal of this exercise is to program the Pololu robot in LF to perform line following, where the robot detects a line and follows it until it reaches the end.

 For this lab, you will need a suitable line like the one here (made using black ducktape and a white foam board):